 - The font changed to CSS’s system-ui, which takes glyphs from the default user interface font on each platform.
 I suppose OS designers know best what fonts are the most readable.
 This change is what triggered this redesign.
 No more custom fonts.
 Less stuff to download = faster loading and improved integration with the OS.

 - The RSS feed now uses the same CSS stylesheet as the rest of the site.
 I lazily copied a stylesheet from github earlier with a different feel.
 Using the same styles makes the feed more in line with the rest of the site.
 The feed got its own RSS icon in the header and a link in the footer (for people like myself who use the browser’s built-in search).

 - I brought back the ‘:visited’ link color from the 90ies!
 It doesn’t look as nice, but it sure is handy to know what pages you visited before.
 I should never have removed it.

 - Code blocks now have a background and border, visually separating them from the rest of the content.

 - The dark theme got a little love.
 I was never satisfied with the dark version, and even now it doesn’t sit as well as the light one, it’s not easy to design a good dark theme.
-Anyway, the code blocks now have a dark theme as well, the lack of one previously stood out like a sore thumb.
-Images are also toned down and darkened in CSS for the dark version.
+The code blocks have a dark theme as well, the lack of one stood out like a sore thumb.
+Images are toned down and darkened in CSS for the dark version.

-- The RSS and github icon are now inlined SVG’s, meaning I can easily change their color to match the theme in CSS.
+- The RSS and github icon are now inline SVG’s, meaning I can change their color to match the theme in CSS.

 - The current page is no longer linked in the top navigation bar, as it should be.